 15 Credits

 The Gender Studies graduate certificate program provides a space for interdisciplinary engagement in gender and sexuality studies.
-The program provides support for your own research and intellectual pursuits while expanding a teaching portfolio and preparing for a diverse job market.
+The program provides support for your own research while expanding your teaching portfolio and preparing you for a diverse job market.
+The Gender Studies Graduate Certificate is an academic credential designed to complement any graduate degree.

 Pacific Islands Studies